draftlab-org/scaffold/README.md

 Section types are defined as a discriminated union in the content schema.
 Each section has its own structure and corresponding component in `src/components/sections/`.
 Hero sections display prominent titles, Rich text sections render markdown, Card sections show grids with optional images and buttons, People sections display team members, and Partners sections showcase logos with links.

+### API Endpoints

+Dynamic API endpoints automatically expose all content collections as JSON:

+- `/api/pages.json` - All page data
+- `/api/people.json` - All team members
+- `/api/articles.json` - All articles with metadata and content
+- `/api/navigation.json` - All navigation menus

+The endpoint implementation at `src/pages/api/[collection].json.ts` automatically generates these routes from your content collections.
+Add a new collection to `config.ts` and it becomes available as an API endpoint with no additional configuration.

+### Navigation & SEO

+Navigation menus are managed through the Navigation collection and automatically populate the header and footer.
+The PageLayout component fetches menu data at build time, so changes to navigation files immediately reflect across all pages.

+SEO defaults are defined in the Site Configuration collection.
+The Head component uses these as fallbacks when pages don't specify their own metadata.
+This includes default Open Graph images, site description, favicon, and social media links.

 ## Content Management

 ### Pages CMS